bogdanac/bb_app/test/TESTING_SUMMARY.md

   • should handle custom threshold correctly
   • should suppress manual backup warning when auto backup is recent
   • should show manual backup warning when both manual and auto are old
+  • should skip auto backup when disabled
+  • should attempt auto backup when enabled but rollback on failure

 ✅ BackupService Backup File Paths
   • should return backup locations without crashing